Therealtubersalt93/make-a-virus-v1/README.md

 #VIRUS MAKER

+First thing download the virus maker zip and done, this was made on replit so yeah, look down here do edit the code
+|
+V

 this is a virus maker you can edit the flashing in css/ style.css you can change the colors in there

 in index is the main part thats were it triggers it when open you can edit the text were it has !!!